j0shValdez/Devices-Exposed-to-Internet-Brute-Froce-attack/README.md

 - **Defined a clear objective and hypothesis**
   - **Hypothesis:** During the time the device was unknowingly exposed to the internet, it’s possible that someone could have brute-force logged into it, especially since some older devices lacked account lockout policies for excessive failed login attempts.
+  - **Objective:** Investigate whether any unauthorized or suspicious logon activity occure on the exposed machine while it was unintentionaly accessible from the internet.
 - **Targeted investigation at exposed devices**
   - (`DeviceName`) == (`windows-target-1`)

+- **Why defining a clear objective and hypothesis is important**:
+  - Having a clear objective and hypothesis in threat hunting ensures that the investigation is focused, efficient, and evidence-driven.
+Without a defined starting point, threat hunting efforts can become random and disorganized, wasting time and resources.
+A well-crafted hypothesis helps guide the search for potential threats based on actual risks or behaviors observed in the environment.
+Threat hunting can be approached in many ways but a generalized process usually looks like:
+    - Create Hypotheses
+    - Investigation
+    - TTPs Identification
+    - Resonse and Mitigation
+    - Learning and Immproving

 ---

 ## Data Collection Phase

 - During this phase, I gathered relevent data from logs, network traffic, and endpoints.
-I inspected the logs to see which devices have been exposed to the internet and have received eessive ailed lonin attempts.
+I inspected the logs to see which devices have been exposed to the internet and have received exssive failed lonin attempts.
 - Collected data from:
   - `DeviceInfo`
   - `DeviceLogonEvents`